greg-raven/grus/_posts/2017-07-25-oppose-the-graham-durbin-dream-amnesty.md

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA

 P.S.
-How about we stop all immigration until we figure out who is already here, and remove the ones who shouldn’t be?
+How about we stop all immigration until we figure out who is already here, and remove the ones who shouldn't be?